Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaaC.md

   }
 }
 ```
-Now, executing ``terraform apply`` will end of with a success instead.
+Now, executing ``terraform apply`` will end off with a success instead.